As you begin planning for the holidays, carefully consider the pros and cons of using a layaway program for your shopping needs.

 - What items qualify for layaway?

-- What is the minimum amount per item and minimum total purchase amount required?
+- What’s the minimum amount per item and minimum total purchase amount required?

 - Are there start up, restocking, or cancellation fees?